 Ensure you have fresh air circulating in the room.
 This works two-fold to keep bugs at bay and provide an optimum temperature for sleeping.
 Whether you choose air conditioning or ceiling fans, consider your options carefully and invest in a solution that is energy-wise and sustainable for the long haul – summer after summer.

-There’s nothing better than a cool breeze at the end of the day and ideally, you’ll be able to take advantages of summer breezes as they hit in the afternoon and evenings throughout the warmer months.
-Fixing fly screens to your windows means you can throw open your windows with abandon and without fear of the arrival an army of flys and mosquitos.
+There’s nothing better than a cool breeze at the end of the day and ideally, you’ll be able to take advantage of summer breezes as they hit in the afternoon and evenings throughout the warmer months.
+Fixing fly screens to your windows means you can throw open your windows with abandon and without fear of the arrival of an army of flies and mosquitos.

 Changing out your heavy bedlinen for cooler options makes for a healthier and much more comfortable sleep.
 Opt for natural fibres in your sheeting such as linen or cotton over polyester blends and put away your heavy quilt in favour of a knitted cotton blanket or coverlet for when the nights are a little cooler, but not actually cold.

-"The hardworking natural fibres of pure 100% French flax linen regulate temperature and adjust accordingly, making them cool in the heat and toasty when it’s cold."Genevieve Rosen-Biller
+“The hardworking natural fibres of pure 100% French flax linen regulate temperature and adjust accordingly, making them cool in the heat and toasty when it’s cold.”Genevieve Rosen-Biller, Founder, Bed Threads

 This may sound obvious, but having a handy supply of drinking water at your bedside means you’re more likely to rehydrate through the night with ease.
 Lying in bed thirsty is no way to spend the night!